dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 All this does is make sure the entity knows that `Author` has a [`ManyToOne` relationship](https://www.ibm.com/support/knowledgecenter/en/SSWU4L/Data/imc_Data/What_is_a_many-to-one_relationship.html) with `BlogPost`.

 At the bottom of the `BlogPost` class, MySQL needs to know to populate and update the `created_at` and `updated_at` columns when a persist or update is made to the database.
-So paste the following at the bottom of the class:
+So paste the following at the bottom of the class (right before the last `}` in the file):

 ```php
 /**